MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. From the diagnostic menu, choose **Test configuration** for a 'health report' of the configuration including a code execution test.

 1. Review the test results.
-If any issues arise, a raw report will appear.
+If any issues arise, a raw report appears.
 You can also investigate the [log files](#logs) and attempt to resolve the issues.

 1. After making your corrections, [restart the component](configure-use-admin-utility.md#startstop) in question.
 It may take a few minutes for a component to restart.